 More about Calgary environment.

-and then the Environment Canada Calgary weather
+Calgary Canada weather forecast and we'll compare forecasts with the Environment Canada Calgary weather

 They are the two major Canadian forecasters.
 We find their predictions often similar but rarely identical.
 They provide unique maps and graphics.